 • Light-to-medium weight hiking boots (GOOD TREAD IS ESSENTIAL!)

-• If hiking, TEVA type sandals for stream crossings are handy.
+• If hiking, Teva type sandals for stream crossings are handy.
 Sandals in general are nice for travel days

 • Medium-weight jacket (fleece is ideal, but a sweater or heavy sweatshirt will do.
 Make sure you can layer it with your windbreaker)